Cyber-Jacob/get-currentweatherreport/README.md

 ## Authentication
 An OpenWeatherMap.org api key is required, so there is an authentication component.
 The free version grants access to:

--3 hour forceast for 5 days API
+- 3 hour forceast for 5 days API
--Current weather report API
+- Current weather report API
--Air pollution API
+- Air pollution API
--Geocoding API
+- Geocoding API